cosmos/cosmos-sdk/docs/spec/distribution/transactions.md

 ### Global pool to validator pool

 Every time a validator or delegator executes a withdrawal or the validator is the proposer and receives new tokens, the relevant validator must move tokens from the passive global pool to their own pool.
+It is at this point that the commission is withdrawn

 ```
-func (vi ValidatorDistInfo) TakeAccum(g Global, height int64, totalBonded, vdTokens Dec) g Global
+func (vi ValidatorDistInfo) TakeAccum(g Global, height int64, totalBonded, vdTokens, commissionRate Dec) g Global
     g.UpdateTotalValAccum(height, totalBondedShares)
     g.UpdateValAccum(height, totalBondedShares)